 - 8.1.
 Institutions should treat their customers' (and former customers') banking affairs as private and confidential. - 8.2.
-Institutions should at all times comply with the Personal Data (Privacy) Ordinance (Cap.
-486) (PDPO) in the collection, use and holding of customer information.
+Institutions should at all times comply with the Personal Data (Privacy) Ordinance (PDPO) in the collection, use and holding of customer information.
 They should also comply with any relevant codes of practice issued or approved by the Privacy Commissioner for Personal Data giving practical guidance on compliance with the PDPO. - 8.3.
 Institutions should be as specific as possible about the classes of person to whom they may wish to make disclosure of customer information and the purpose of such disclosure.
-Classes of person about which customers should be specifically notified include among others - - (a) debt collection agencies; - (b) computer firms to which the processing of personal information is to be, or may be, outsourced; - (c) credit reference agencies;
+Classes of person about which customers should be specifically notified include among others - - (a) debt collection agencies;

-- (d) related companies within the same group to whom customers' names and addresses may be disclosed for marketing purposes; and - (e) such other persons to whom disclosure may be required by applicable laws or regulatory guidelines issued from time to time. - 8.4.
+- (b) computer firms to which the processing of personal information is to be, or may be, outsourced; - (c) credit reference agencies; and - (d) related companies within the same group to whom customers' names and addresses may be disclosed for marketing purposes. - 8.4.
 Institutions should not, without the prescribed consent of their customers - - (a) provide bankers' references in respect of a customer; or - (b) disclose customers' names and addresses to companies which are not related companies within the same group for marketing purposes. - 8.5.
 When a customer objects to the disclosure of the information referred to in section 8.3(d) above or refuses to give the consent referred to in section 8.4(b) above, the institution concerned should not refuse to provide that customer with basic banking services. - 8.6.
 Where personal information is used by an institution for its own marketing purposes for the first time, the institution should inform the customer that the institution will, without charge to the customer, cease to so use the personal information if the customer so requests. - 8.7.
-Institutions should remind customers at least once every year or by including a standard notice in their marketing materials of the right to make the request referred to in section 8.6 above. - 8.8.
+Institutions should remind customers at least once every three years or by including a standard notice in their marketing materials of the right to make the request referred to in section 8.6 above. - 8.8.
 Where personal information is transferred to a third party service provider, for example, as part of an outsourcing arrangement, institutions should satisfy themselves that such information will be treated as confidential and adequately safeguarded by that service provider.
 Institutions should remain accountable to customers for any complaints arising out of the handling of customer information by service providers and should not attempt to disclaim responsibility for any breach of customer confidentiality by service providers.